-Risk Risk rating high, medium, low Risk Mitigation Strategy Reluctance of farmers or pastoralists to depart from over-irrigation and overutilization of inputs approach towards climate resilient conservation agriculture Low The project takes a step-by-step approach and identifies "lead" farmers who have proven to be open to experimentation and have already demonstrated innovation.
-Selected demonstration farmers will provide evidence of benefits derived from low input and high output conservation agriculture and water saving methods.
-This will inspire and motivate neighbouring farmers to adopt the same practices.
+Risk Risk rating high, Risk Mitigation Strategy medium, low Reluctance of farmers or The project takes a step-by-step approach and identifies "lead" pastoralists to depart Low farmers who have proven to be open to experimentation and from over-irrigation and have already demonstrated innovation.
+Selected demonstration overutilization of inputs farmers will provide evidence of benefits derived from low approach towards climate input and high output conservation agriculture and water resilient conservation saving methods.
+This will inspire and motivate neighbouring agriculture farmers to adopt the same practices.
 Evidence of increased productivity and decreased losses during the dry seasons will be closely monitored and demonstrated.
-Repeated drought Whereas the repeated occurrence of drought is a serious High probability, the project has been designed to help ensureresilience at household level thanks to water saving methods and implementation of conservation agriculture techniques and forage production etc. Low level of cooperation The project operates at multiple levels and therefore will require between executing Medium leadership of the UzHydromet and the Ministry of Agriculture a institutions Water Resources.
-Close cooperation will be assured through a h level Steering Committee jointly hosted by UzHydromet and MAWR.
+Repeated drought Whereas the repeated occurrence of drought is a serious High probability, the project has been designed to help ensureresilience at household level thanks to water saving methods and implementation of conservation agriculture techniques and forage production etc. Low level of cooperation The project operates at multiple levels and therefore will requir between executing Medium leadership of the UzHydromet and the Ministry of Agriculture institutions Water Resources.
+Close cooperation will be assured through a l level Steering Committee jointly hosted by UzHydromet and MAWR.

-- B. Describe the measures for financial and project / programme risk management. - C. Describe the monitoring and evaluation arrangements and provide a budgeted M&E plan.Include break-down of how Implementing Entity's fees will be utilized in the supervision of the monitoring and evaluation function.
+B. Describe the measures for financial and project / programme risk management.

+C. Describe the monitoring and evaluation arrangements and provide a budgeted M&E plan.Include break-down of how Implementing Entity's fees will be utilized in the supervision of the monitoring and evaluation function.